Common wombat: Behaviour

 A wide range of other animals are known to make use of wombat burrows including reptiles, rodents, rabbits, echidnas, wallabies, birds and koalas.
 Wombats are usually fairly tolerant of non-threatening species, and have a number of burrows that they can occupy.
+They typically switch the burrow that they sleep in every 1–9 days.

 Many wombats can live in the same burrow, and wombats normally live in the same burrow for their whole lifespan unless the wombat is forced out of the burrow by farmers or other animal species, or unless the burrow is destroyed.
 Often nocturnal, the common wombat does come out during the day in cooler weather, such as in early morning or late afternoon.

 Diet

-Bare-nosed wombats are herbivorous, subsisting on grass, snow tussocks, and other plant materials.
+Common wombats are herbivorous, subsisting on grass, snow tussocks, and other plant materials.
 Foraging is usually done during the night.
 They are the only marsupial in the world whose teeth constantly grow.
 Due to the underlying enamel structure of the teeth, the continuously growing teeth maintain a self-sharpening ridge which allows easier grazing of the diet consisting of mainly native grasses.
+Captive wombats are also fed a range of vegetables.